castle-engine/castle-engine/examples/fps_game/README.txt

 Example of a fully-working 3D FPS game using "Castle Game Engine".
-We have a level, creatures, items, inventory, player can be hurt and die, there are buttons, notifications, custom viewport and more.
+We have a level, creatures, items, inventory, player can be hurt and die, there are buttons, notifications, custom viewport, sounds and more.

 You can compile this example (and any other example here, for that matter) using Lazarus (http://www.lazarus.freepascal.org/):